4 flights (longest 3.5hrs), 6 road journeys (longest 6 hrs).

 Cash machines are available in all major cities and towns, and so a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
 However, since cards can get lost, damaged, withheld or blocked, you should not rely exclusively on a card to access funds.

 We recommend that you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can exchange into local currency.
 These bills should be in good condition as soiled or torn bills may be refused.
+Your tour leader is on hand to advise the best time to get out or change money along the way.
 Travellers’ cheques are increasingly less favoured by visitors who find them difficult to exchange as well as offering a poor rate of exchange.
 If you do decide to carry some with you they should be US dollar cheques only (American Express are by far the most accepted brand).

 Tips are normally welcomed and expected.
 Local guides often rely on their tip as a significant proportion of their income.
 We recommend approximately $3USD (or local equivalent) per person per day for each of guides and drivers, depending on the size of the group.